Field Trip Locations

 Bugesera District, located in the Eastern Province of Rwanda, lies adjacent to the capital city, Kigali.
 It is bordered by Ngoma, Kirehe, and Nyamata districts and shares a border with Tanzania.
 The region is prone to droughts due to its higher-than-average daytime temperatures and lower precipitation compared to the rest of Rwanda.

 Despite these challenges, Bugesera is known for its strategic location, fertile land, and rapidly growing infrastructure, making it a significant contributor to Rwanda's development.
-Bugesera is predominantly flat, characterized by vast plains, with a few rolling hills in certain areas.
+The district is predominantly flat, characterized by vast plains and scattered rolling hills, which make it ideal for agricultural and infrastructural expansion.

 Gicumbi District, Northern Province of Rwanda